Skip to main content

 let beginning = greeting[..<index]

-// beginning type is Substring, it reuses greeting's memory
+// beginning is of type Substring; it reuses greeting's memory

-// If storing long-term, convert back to String
+// Convert back to String for long-term storage

 let newString = String(beginning)

-Logic Explanation: While Substring is efficient, it is not suitable for long-term storage.
-As long as a Substring exists, the memory for the entire original String cannot be released.
+Logic Explanation: Although Substring is efficient, it is not suitable for long-term holding.
+As long as the Substring exists, the memory of the original complete String cannot be released.

 #

-Concept Mapping: Traditionally, C#’s Substring() allocates new memory and copies the string.
-However, in newer C# versions (Core/Standard), the concept of Span<char> or ReadOnlySpan<char> is very similar to Swift’s Substring—they are “views” of the original memory.
+Concept Correspondence: C#’s Substring() method traditionally allocates new memory and copies the string.
+However, the concept of Span<char> or ReadOnlySpan<char> is very similar to Swift’s Substring—they are both “views” of the original memory.

 // C# (Traditional)